Indexing¶

 })

-This indexing term consumes n
+This indexing term consumes n dimensions from the original domain,

-is the rank of the bool
+where n is the rank of the bool array.

 It is perfectly valid to mix boolean array indexing with other forms of indexing, including integer array indexing, with exactly the same result as if the boolean array were replaced by the equivalent sequence of integer index arrays: